daasfab/CaseStudies/README.md

 # My Research 🔎
 <img src="caseStudiesBanner.png" alt="Banner" style="width:100%;"/>
+<h1> Hi There! 👋 </h1>
+<h1> Welcome to my repo that contains all of my Case Studies.</h1>
 <br>
-<h1> Hi There!
-Welcome to this repo that contains all of my planned Case Studies.</h1>
-<p> Each documentation was written by myself, with proper citation and a references/bibliography page at the end 📚</p>
+<p> // Each documentation was written by myself, with proper citation and a references/bibliography page at the end 📚</p>